 Consider building a segment of customers or visitors who have been active recently, with high behavioral scores for momentum and intensity, but who are still anonymous, meaning you don't yet have an email address or another unique identifier you can use for retargeting.
 Using dialogues in BlueConic, you can offer a special promotion to obtain their email address or use other progressive profiling efforts to improve your segmentation.
 Optimize your efforts to continue driving onsite identification.

 The BlueConic ID can also be used to create a customized link holding the BlueConic ID to an external system.
 The link can contain placeholders, which are populated during page loading by values from the profile.
 For example, you can send users to an external survey through a BlueConic dialogue.
 Then, you can upload the results of the survey back in BlueConic, using the ID passed to the survey.
-Please ask your BlueConic Customer Success Representative for the “personalized URL” plugin.
+Ask your BlueConic Customer Success Representative for the “personalized URL” plugin.

 Measure your success

 BlueConic makes it easy to visualize the key aspects of your customer segments.
-You can create dashboards with insights showing profiles origins and the number of identifiable profiles.
+You can create dashboards with insights showing profile origins and the number of identifiable profiles.
 For example, you can zero in on a selected segment of profiles and use the Profile Identifiers insight to show which unique identifiers are known, for example, the login name, email address, customer ID, or phone number.

-Visualize your recognition ratio
+Visualize your customer recognition ratio

 Using the Profile Identifiers insight, you can see the percentage of profiles in the selected segment that have an email address, for example.
+This is a great way to measure your customer recognition ratio.

 The Profile Origin Insight complements this overview.
 When profiles are being created or imported, BlueConic stores details about customer’s origins in three Origin of profile properties.
 Use this insight to view customer segments by origin.
 This would let you examine and learn more about the segment of users who have a value for the "email address" profile property.